Fiber Frequently Asked Questions

 How much is this going to cost residents?

 A basic internet service will be included with a planned $10/month utility fee.
-The basic internet plan is intended for email and basic web browsing (not media streaming).
-Additional speeds up to 1 Gbps will be available through internet service providers.
-Rates may vary slightly by service provider, but it is anticipated that 1 Gbps will be available for $75/month and 250 Mbps will be available for $65/month.
+The basic internet plan includes speeds up to 5 Mbps which can support simple functions like email and basic web browsing, but is not ideal for high usage activities like streaming and connecting many devices.
+Additional speeds up to 1 Gbps will be available through participating Internet Service Providers.
+Rates may vary slightly by provider, but it is anticipated that 1 Gbps will be available for approximately $75/month and 250 Mbps will be available for $65/month.

 What if the planned $10 utility fee causes undue burden on my family?